Tips for Maintaining and Replacing Screws in Subway Maintenance Operations

 a.
 Scheduled Replacement

-Implement a scheduled replacement program based on the expected lifespan of screws and the historical data regarding their performance.
+Implement a scheduled replacement program based on the expected lifespan of screws and historical performance data.
 Replace screws proactively before they show significant signs of wear or corrosion to prevent failures or disruptions to subway operations.
-This approach ensures that screws are replaced at regular intervals, minimizing the risk of unexpected failures.

 Monitor the condition of screws through regular inspections, measurements, and assessments.
-Utilize non-destructive testing techniques to evaluate the integrity and functionality of screws.
+Utilize non‑destructive testing techniques to evaluate integrity and functionality.
 Consider factors such as corrosion levels, wear, deformation, and stress concentrations when determining the need for replacement.
-Condition-based replacement optimizes maintenance efforts by focusing on screws that exhibit signs of degradation while extending the lifespan of those in good condition.
+This approach optimizes maintenance efforts by focusing on screws that exhibit signs of degradation while extending the lifespan of those in good condition.

 Reading more: